-freedom of the will is real, and incompatible with determinism freedom of the will is an illusion
+freedom of the will is real, and incompatible with determinism clear that what we will do in the near future is something that we have a choice about.

 Make sense of Frankfurt's example; either explain why Jones is really not free, or why Jones's being free is not a genuine example of a free action determined by factors outside of the agent's control.